nessli420/jellify/README.md

 - Place `.lrc` files alongside your music files
 - Click on lyrics lines to seek to that position
 - Lyrics auto-scroll and highlight as the track plays

+### Discord Rich Presence
+Show off your music taste to your Discord friends:
+- Displays currently playing track, artist, and album
+- Shows playback progress with a time bar
+- Updates automatically when you change tracks or pause
+- Works just like Spotify's Discord integration
+- See [DISCORD_SETUP.md](DISCORD_SETUP.md) for setup instructions

 ## 🤝 Contributing